subhocse/TechnicalTest/README.md

    - Node.js

-### There are two applications :-
+### There are two applications to run :-

-Front-end: To run this application , go to the path of application i.e. FrontEnd and type 'npm start'.
+## Front-end: To run this application , go to the path of application i.e. FrontEnd and type 'npm start'.

-Back-end: To run this application , go to the path of application i.e. RESTAPI and run the 'WebAPI.sln' using Visual Studio 2019.
+## Back-end: To run this application , go to the path of application i.e. RESTAPI and run the 'WebAPI.sln' using Visual Studio 2019.
 Microsoft SQL Server is used for storing all the data.